 - bloodshot eyes

-For those who are particularly sensitive to the effects of Aureobasidium inhalation, the allergic reaction might be even more severe, involving swelling of the throat region, tightening of the chest making it difficult to breathe, and even death in extreme cases.
+For those who are particularly sensitive to the effects of Aureobasidium inhalation, the allergic reaction might be even more severe, involving swelling of the throat, tightening of the chest, difficulty breathing, and even death in extreme cases.

 When does Aureobasidium mold infection happen?

-In cases where a person happens to inhale a large number of this mold’s spores, an infection could take place whereby the spores actually begin to form a colony in the person’s lungs.
+In case a person happens to inhale a large number of this mold’s spores, an infection could take place whereby the spores actually begin to form a colony in the person’s lungs.

 This can be an incredibly dangerous scenario known as hypersensitivity pneumonitis or ‘humidifier lung’.
 People suffering from this condition will experience fever, coughs, chest pains, dyspnea, and the symptoms of a severe allergic reaction.